-Cremated remains resemble coarse sand and are whitish to light grey in color.
-The remains of an average sized adult usually weighs between 7 and 8 pounds.
+Fire remains resemble coarse sand and are light grey and ashey in color.
+Water cremation remains resemble that of flour or powder, and can also return some clean, liquified remains for a watering ceremony or other use.
+The full remains of an average sized adult usually weigh between 7 and 8 pounds.

 With the exception of minute and microscopic particles, which are impossible to remove from the cremation chamber and processing machine, all of the cremated remains are given back to the family.

 An urn is not required by law.
 However, an urn may be desired if there is to be a memorial service or if the remains are to be interred in a cemetery.
-If an urn is not purchased or provided by the family, the cremated remains will be returned in a temporary plastic container.
+If an urn is not purchased or provided by the family, some or all of the cremated remains will be returned in a temporary container.

 Shiva is a seven-day period of mourning and prayer for Jewish families of the deceased.
 It begins immediately after the burial.
 Members of the community gather, typically in the home of the deceased, to comfort the family, to pray and share memories of the loved one.